Chris Wood (footballer, born 1991): Nottingham Forest

 Wood found his first-team chances at Newcastle limited, and on 20 January 2023, he joined Premier League club Nottingham Forest on loan to the end of the season.
 The deal included an obligation to buy should certain conditions be met.
 His first goal, an 84th-minute tap-in, earned Forest a draw at home to Manchester City on 18 February.
+On 30 March 2023, the club announced Wood would miss the rest of the season with a thigh injury.